← Back to eero Routers Modem / Router UFB Settings

 - Test the internet connection by opening a website or performing a speed test on a connected device.

-If your Internet connection is not working:
+If your internet connection is not working:

 - Restart both the ONT and eero 6+ by unplugging them for about 30 seconds, then plugging them back in.